Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R2065" />R2065 LicenseHeaderMustNotBeSpecified
-**Output Message**: License header must not be specified in the OpenAPI document.
+**Output Message**: License header must not be specified inside x-ms-code-generation settings.
+This is different for different sdks generated.

-**Description**: `x-ms-code-generation-settings` must not have the header section specified in the OpenAPI documents since each SDK has a different licensing header, this information must be provided either from the command line or the configuration file.
+**Description**: `x-ms-code-generation-settings` must not have the license section specified in the OpenAPI documents since each SDK has a different licensing header, this information must be provided either from the command line or the configuration file when actually generating the sdk.

-**Why the rule is important**: License information must not be specified in the OpenAPI document since different SDKs have different headers.
+**Why the rule is important**: License information must not be specified in the `x-ms-code-generation-settings` OpenAPI document since different SDKs have different headers.

 **How to fix the violation**: Ensure the `x-ms-code-generation-settings` does not have `header` section.